sweetnightkitty/odin-battleship/README.md

 ### Fetch Branches

-When working with this project you will need to work on the "rework-UI" branch.
+When working with this project you will need to work on the "redo-screen" branch.

 In order to access this branch first fetch all branches: